kevinwei1029/dc-bot-withdpp/README_EN.md

 # Introduction
-This is a c++ Discord bot created by student.
+This is a Discord bot created by student.
 Hope you enjoy it!

-# Invite Links
+# Invitation Links
 bot1 : https://discord.com/api/oauth2/authorize?client_id=1092497000945160324&permissions=0&scope=bot
 After opening the link above with your discord account, you can invite it into your servers.
 The creater (yeah it's me) won't be authorized as an administrator.